dinaliv/The-Cats-Museum-of-Art-Website/README.md

 The website contains four fully designed pages:

 Home Page
-A welcoming introduction to the museum, highlighting its mission and key attractions.
+A welcoming introduction to the museum, highlighting its key attractions.
 Includes a dynamic navigation bar and visually engaging layout.

 Get Tickets Page
-Provides information on ticket pricing, special discounts, and purchase options.
-Features an easy-to-use form for booking tickets directly through the site
+Provides information on ticket purchase options.
+Features an easy-to-use form for booking tickets directly through the site.

 Visit Page
 Offers details on museum hours, location, and amenities.
-Includes an interactive map and helpful tips for planning a visit.

 References Page
 A detailed table citing all sources used for images, text, and inspiration, ensuring proper attribution and compliance with copyright guidelines.